GuildOfWeavers/AirScript/bin/README.md

     cycle [5, 6, 7, 8]
 ];
 ```
-In the above example, references `foo` would resolve to a scalar value.
+In the above example, referencing to `foo` will resolve to a scalar value.
 This value will be `1` at step 0 of the computation, `2` at step 1, `3` at step 2, `4` at step 3, and then again `1` at step 4 (value repeat in a cycle).

-On the other hand, references to `bar` would resolve to a vector of 2 values.
-This vector would be `[1, 5]` at step 0, `[2, 6]` at step 1 etc.
+On the other hand, references to `bar` will resolve to a vector of 2 values.
+This vector will be `[1, 5]` at step 0, `[2, 6]` at step 1 etc.

 Names of static variables can contain letters, numbers, and underscores and must start with a letter.

 ## Inputs

-Input declaration has the following form:
+Input variables define the number and type of inputs required by the computation.
+An input declaration has the following form:
 ```
 <scope> input <name>: <type>[<width>][<rank>]?;
 ```
 where:
   * `scope` can be either `public` or `secret`.
-Public inputs must be known to both, the prover and the verifier; `secret` inputs are assumed to be known only to the verifier.
+Public inputs must be known to both, the prover and the verifier; `secret` inputs are assumed to be known only to the prover.
   * `name` is the name which can be used to reference the input in transition functions and constraints.
 Input names can contain letters, numbers, and underscores and must start with a letter.
   * `type` can be either `element` or `boolean`.
-Boolean inputs are restricted to values of `0`s and `1`s, while element inputs can contain values representing full field elements.
+Boolean inputs are restricted to values of `0` and `1`, while element inputs can contain values representing full field elements.
   * `width` specifies the number of elements covered by the input.
 For example, if the width is set to `1`, the input will resolve to scalar values.
 If, however, the width is set to `2`, the input will resolve to a vector of 2 elements.
 Setting input width to `0` is not allowed and will result in an error.
   * `rank` specifies the rank of the input in the input hierarchy (see [input loops](#Input-loops) for more info).
 If the `rank` is omitted, it is assumed to be `0`.